ryanbinns/ttwatch/tt_bluetooth.md

    appear to be related to the GPS firmware revision strings that also appear in the TTBIN header: e.g. `5xp__5.5.116- R32+5xpt_5.5.116-R32` and `EGSD5xp` for my watch.
-9. App deletes then writes the file `0x00010100`, which is 31088&nbsp;B long and is a GPSQuickFix update file (GPS ephemeris data).
+9. App deletes then writes the file `0x00010100`, which is about 32&nbsp;KiB long and is a GPSQuickFix update file (GPS ephemeris data).
 This always comes from `gpsquickfix.services.tomtom.com/fitness/sifgps.f2p3enc.ee` for my device, although the